stlvrr777/WorkTest/README.md

 # WorkTest
 c# winforms postgres

-use workers.csv and subdivisions for post sql data
+use workers.csv and subdivisions for postgres sql data